hurleyLi/SVgoback/README.md

 ### cnvnator
 * Calls: DEL DUP (also CNV based on read-depth)
 * Use its own genotyper
-* No filtering applied afterwards
+* No simple filter applied

 01. cnvnator_call.sub
 02. cnvnator_categorize.sub